Privacy Policy

 How I store your data

-• I store your contact details, assessment form and case notes in a locked file box which only I have access to.
+• I store your contact details, assessment form and case notes in a secure practice management system.

-• Communications sent between us via email or text message are deleted immediately.
+• Communications sent between us via email or text message are deleted within a reasonable amount of time after sending.
 Any pertinent information I need to record from these is added to your case notes or contact form.

-• I store your phone number in my mobile phone listed under your client reference rather than name.
+• should I need to store your phone number in my mobile phone, I do so listed under your client reference rather than name.
 My mobile is protected with a pin and encrypted by standard apple software.

 • For accounting purposes, your client reference is stored in my secure accounting system.